dav1312/Stockfish/CONTRIBUTING.md

 - Provide a clear and concise description of the changes in the pull request description.

+> [!NOTE]
-_First time contributors should add their name to [AUTHORS](../AUTHORS)._
+> First time contributors should add their name to [AUTHORS](../AUTHORS)._

-_Stockfish's development is not focused on adding new features.
-Thus any pull request introducing new features will potentially be closed without further discussion._
+Stockfish's development is not focused on adding new features.
+Thus any pull request introducing new features will potentially be closed without further discussion.

 ## Code Style